jmpessoa/lazandroidmodulewizard/readme.txt

 	*	Lazarus IDE --> menu Tools --> [Lamw] Android Module Wizard --> Upgrade code Templates [*.lpr, *.java] *
 	*5.PANIC ?
 When prompt "Read error" [Unknown Property] just choice "Continue Loading" !
+	*
+	*6.PANIC ?
+Fail to build Apk.
+Try change "AndroidManifest.xml" according your system installation
+	*		<uses-sdk android:minSdkVersion="15" android:targetSdkVersion="17"/>
+	*
 	****************************************************************************************************

+Version 0.6 - rev. 33 - 09 July 2015 -

+	NEW! jSeekBar component

+	IMPROVEMENTS!

+		jForm
+			New!
+				properties: // <<--- @rx3.fireproof's request and suggestion!
+					PromptOnBackKey [default=True]

+					TryBacktrackOnClose [default=False]

+						The form now know your [own] base... so, if you close it, you will return to the form where it was created [or "showed"!].
+But you can try return to "main form" form using the new property "TryBacktrackOnClose:= True" in all [forms] chains ...
+						[warnig]the process will stop [before main from] if some form [in the way] was not set "TryBacktrackOnClose:= True"

+	NEW!
+AppSeekBarDemo1   [multiples forms demos, too]

+	UPDATED: Demo AppTest1  [multiples forms demos]

+	HINT 1: Old Projects: upgrade your projects code templates !
+		Lazarus IDE --> menu Tools --> [Lamw] Android Module Wizard --> Upgrade code Templates [*.lpr, *.java]

+	HINT 2:	When prompt "Read error" [Unknown Property] just choice "Continue Loading"!

 Version 0.6 - rev. 32 - 05 July 2015 -